SarahAllenReed/truckstopcoffee/content/post/faq.md

 My work's as serious in its tone as it is because I've had a pretty rough life.
 The vast majority of my personal/solo work is my way of working through the types of difficult emotions and portraying the beauty and pain I've seen during a life's worth of loss and traumatic experiences.

 With that stated...wearin' nothin' but a [hair shirt](https://www.collinsdictionary.com/us/dictionary/english/hair-shirt) is no way to dress, man.
-And this blog is (mostly) about how I approach my life through my art.
+And this blog is (mostly) about the relatively unserious approach I take to life despite the rough road I've had, rather than a depiction of the more fuarrked portions of my life as portrayed through the more serious lense of my art.

 Hell, if you've missed my foolishness in my work entirely, you're not looking hard enough.
 You're talking to someone that back-ended a relatively serious neo-classical live recording [with a sample from the sound check where I tell the sound booth guy I'm planning on playing nothing but Rhianna and then scatted my way through a Bee Gees track.](https://shibito.bandcamp.com/track/sound-check-bonus-track).
 I regularly open my [weekly block on datafruits.fm](https://datafruits.fm/djs/sarahallenreed) with samples from old TV shows, Youtube meme mashups [\(my favorite being this one\)](https://www.youtube.com/watch?v=dmHHjN5FJEo) and random other nonsense back to back with whatever random tracks I've been listening to that week.